From Casetext: Smarter Legal Research

 3. Statutory Damages and Attorneys' Fees

-However, statutory damages and attorneys' fees are not available to a copyright owner if: (i) the infringement “commenced before the effective date of... registration” for an unpublished work; or (ii) the infringement “commenced after first publication of the work and before the effective date of its registration, unless such registration is made within three months after the first publication of the work.”
+The Copyright Act permits a copyright owner "to recover, instead of actual damages and profits, an award of statutory damages for all infringements involved in the action, with respect to any one work."
+17 U.S.C. § 504(c)(1).
+A copyright owner pursuing a claim for copyright infringement may also recover costs and reasonable attorneys' fees.
+17 U.S.C. § 505.
+However, statutory damages and attorneys' fees are not available to a copyright owner if: (i) the infringement "commenced before the effective date of . . . registration" for an unpublished work; or (ii) the infringement "commenced after first publication of the work and before the effective date of its registration, unless such registration is made within three months after the first publication of the work."
 17 U.S.C. § 412.

 IBM attached to the amended complaint registration certificates for nine versions of CICS TS, with effective dates of registration ranging from February 18, 2004, to July 2, 2014.
 The certificates indicate eight of these versions were registered within three months of publication.
 (See Registrations at ECF 2-8; 12-26).
-Thus, IBM may be entitled to attorneys' fees and statutory' damages for copyright infringement as to those eight works, regardless of when the infringement occurred.
+Thus, IBM may be entitled to attorneys' fees and statutory damages for copyright infringement as to those eight works, regardless of when the infringement occurred.

 However, the ninth work at issue here, CICS TS Version 3.2, was first published on June 20, 2007, and registered nearly six months later, on December 3, 2007.
 (See Registrations at ECF 9-10).
 Thus, if Micro Focus began infringing IBM's copyright in Version 3.2 before December 3, 2007, IBM would not be entitled to statutory damages or attorneys' fees for any infringement of that version.

-IBM does not allege precisely when the infringement occurred, only that Micro Focus allegedly “had access to IBM software for nearly the last two decades” and “copied at least the IBM CICS® TS software sometime within this access period.”
+IBM does not allege precisely when the infringement occurred, only that Micro Focus allegedly "had access to IBM software for nearly the last two decades" and "copied at least the IBM CICS® TS software sometime within this access period."
 (FAC ¶ 35).
 It is plausible, drawing all reasonable inferences in IBM's favor, that Micro Focus's alleged infringement of Version 3.2 began on or after December 3, 2007.
-Thus, it would be premature to preclude IBM from seeking statutory damages and attorneys' fees before discover}' could reveal when the alleged infringement of Version 3.2 began.
+Thus, it would be premature to preclude IBM from seeking statutory damages and attorneys' fees before discovery could reveal when the alleged infringement of Version 3.2 began.

 Accordingly, IBM has sufficiently pleaded its entitlement to statutory damages and attorneys' fees.